SAP-samples/teched2022-DT260/exercises/ex4/README.md

 2. Log a new insight, assign a Value Driver and select `Jennifer` as Assignee
 <br>![](images/4_006.png)

 With this we've given our colleague Jennifer a task to further investigate.
-We'll proceed in the next exercise to investigate options.

 ## Exercise 4.3 Check SAP Signavio Process Explorer for recommendations